 I again applied in October 2018 at the same Italy consulate. this time, I addressed the reasons and provided a detailed itinerary as well as more supporting documents such as property documents and business documents.
 However, shockingly, my second application got refused by Italy within 5 days. and I was shocked to see the straight rejection.

-After that, I researched on the internet, and found 95% answers that don’t apply for at least 2 years after two refusals. even some of the Europe experts advised me to not apply again because it’ll be rejected. but I applied again to the Netherlands in February 2019 and got the visa.
+After that, I researched on the internet and found 95% answers that don’t apply for at least 2 years after two refusals. even some of the European experts advised me to not apply again because it’ll be rejected. but I applied again to the Netherlands in February 2019 and got the visa.

 How to Apply Schengen Visa in Pakistan?

-You can apply the Schengen visa from a country which is in the Schengen area, most of the times, you can apply through a visa application center in your country.
+You can apply for the Schengen visa from a country that is in the Schengen area, most of the time, you can apply through a visa application center in your country.
 I applied through Gerry’s in Karachi, Pakistan.

-You can apply to any of the above listed countries for a Schengen visa, and if granted, you’ll be able to visit all of these countries with a valid Schengen visa. however, if you are confused about the Schengen country for applying visa then there is a simple rule for this. apply at the country where you’ll spend most of the days of your trip in the schengen area. that’s called main destination in the schangen, in case your days are equal then you can apply at the country where you’ll enter first in the schangen area.
+You can apply to any of the above-listed countries for a Schengen visa, and if granted, you’ll be able to visit all of these countries with a valid Schengen visa. however, if you are confused about the Schengen country for applying the visa then there is a simple rule for that.
+Apply to the country where you’ll spend most of the days of your trip in the Schengen area. that’s called the main destination in the Schengen, in case your days are equal then you can apply at the country where you’ll enter first in the Schengen area.

 Required Documents for Schengen visa in Pakistan